What California Employers Need to Know About Overtime for Employees

 Here is a summary of what California law requires when it comes to overtime pay.

-If nonexempt employees work more than 40 hours in a week, they are entitled to 1.5 times their regular rate of pay for every hour worked beyond 40.
-If they work seven consecutive days in a week, they are entitled to 2 times their regular rate for all hours worked in excess of 8 on that day.
+If someone who is nonexempt works 40 hours in a week, they are entitled to 1.5 times their regular rate of pay for every hour worked beyond 40.
+If they work seven consecutive days in a week, they are entitled to two times their regular rate for all hours worked in excess of eight on that day.

 So, if an employee works 54 hours in a week, the employee is entitled to 14 hours of overtime paid at 1.5 times their regular rate.

 Nonexempt employees may either be hourly or salaried.
-However, employers should note that many salaried workers, such as those classified as executive, administrative, and professional employees, are not entitled to overtime.
+However, employers should note that many salaried workers, such as those classified as executive, administrative and professional employees, are not entitled to overtime.
 An hourly employee’s regular rate of pay is calculated as including the hourly rate plus any shift differential (work outside of normal business hours).
-A salaried employee’s regular rate is calculated as follows: multiply the employee’s monthly compensation by 12 (the number of months to get the yearly salary), then divide that salary by 52 (the number of weeks to get the weekly salary), and, finally, divide that sum by 40 hours.

 A final caution: Any employee who works overtime without the employer’s permission must still be compensated appropriately for those hours worked.